 - I've had an amazing recovering two-weeks trip to Austria.

 - Started to post here regularly.

 - Opensource crafts are also in progress.
-It turned to be much more work there then I expected
+It turned out to be much more work there than I expected